 One of the items which has become clear from the workshops driving the creation of the Governance Document is the scope and complexity required between the IHO and the implementers of S-100 ECDIS.
-The complexity of the S-100 ecosystem is considerably greater than that surrounding S-57 and all parties/stakeholders will require support to ensure coherence is maintained of data and implementations.
-In order to best support OEMs, testers, data producers, regulators and other implementers of S-100 scalable, open access, infrastructure will be required long term.
+The complexity of the S-100 ecosystem is considerably greater than that surrounding S-57 and all parties/stakeholders will require support to ensure coherence of produced data with ECDIS implementations is maintained.
+In order to best support OEMs, testers, data producers, regulators and other implementers of S-100, an, open access, scalable infrastructure will be required long term.

-A known gap is certainly test data within S-164 which tests the entirety of the S-100 framework as well as test data to test validation specifications.
-This isn't technically a "gap" as what needs to be done is well known in the community but it is a large deficiency in the community currently which risks planned implementation timescales and holds up progress by implementers and testbed development.
+A known gap is certainly test data within S-164, which tests the entirety of the S-100 framework as well as test data to test validation specifications.
+This isn't technically a "gap" as what needs to be done is well known in the community but it is currently a large deficiency which risks the planned implementation timescales and holds up progress by implementers and testbed developers.
 It is therefore included here as its production is likely to lead to further requirements and change within S-100 and its component product specifications destined for S-100 ECDIS.

 7.8.
-Impacts of Enhanced ECDIS functionality.
+Impacts of Enhanced ECDIS functionality

-One of the features introduced in the S-98 Annex C v1.0.0 is User Selected Safety Contour and Water Level Adjustment.
-This is an OEM-specific portrayal and Alert/Indication implementation which provides a tight integration between S-101 and either/both S-102 and S-104.
-Implementation is similar to functionality required by interoperability levels 3 and 4 but is, for the purposes of S-100 ECDIS, implemented as a bespoke OEM extension to the S-100 model implementation required.
+Features introduced in the S-98 Annex C v1.0.0 include "User Selected Safety Contour" and "Water Level Adjustment".
+This is an OEM-specific portrayal and Alert/Indication implementation which provides algorithms for a tight integration between S-101 and either/both S-102 and S-104.
+Implementation is similar to functionality required by interoperability levels 3 and 4 (which are explicitly excluded for ECDIS implementation) but is, for the purposes of S-100 ECDIS, implemented as a bespoke OEM extension to the required S-100 model implementation.